Choosing baby names – would you call your child Jeremy?

 It got me thinking – should couples discuss the names of future children, without even having placed dough in the oven?
 And, that being the case, should one learn not to discuss too much with the other half’s mum?
 It’s a ‘yes’ in both instances.

 I’m not sure it’s a particularly blokey thing to do, but I’ve enjoyed talking names with Laura.
 It’s interesting to get an impression on the types she likes, even if a lot of them are instantly vetoed.
+Exploring different options can be fun, as my fiancée and I found during our name chats.
+If you’re tired of flipping through baby-name books only to come up short, consider using a name randomizing generator to explore unique suggestions effortlessly.
+It ensures never running out of thoughtful names discussions.
 And it’s good to gauge her response to some of my suggestions.
 Jackson and Brodie, for example, were snubbed out quicker than the singing career of an X Factor finalist.

 And yet, in the end, we settled on a couple – one for a boy and one for a girl.
 I look at it as an investment of sorts, as I’m assuming there’ll no longer be any need to buy baby-name books.